 Otherwise you might get a concussus.

-For feature image, go to Aeneas; for The Artist and His Bride, WikiArt.
-Want more?
-Go to Robert Brancatelli.
-The Brancatelli Blog is a member of The Free Media Alliance.
-Note to self: It’s been seven years.
+For more, go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”
+Note to self: it’s been seven years.